luhamoza/retail-system/README.md

-# SuperMarketInventorySystem
+# Retail Shop Inventory System

-SuperMarketInventorySystem is a C# project that simulates an inventory system for a supermarket.
+Retail Shop Inventory System is a ASP.Net MVC project that simulates an inventory system for a retail shop.

 ## Models

 The system has two main models:

-1. `Category`: Represents a category of products in the supermarket.
+1. `Category`: Represents a category of products in the retail shop.
 Each category has a `CategoryId`, `Name`, and `Description`.

-2. `Product`: Represents a product in the supermarket.
+2. `Product`: Represents a product in the retail.
 Each product is associated with a `Category`.

 ## Repositories